-Broadlands Finance Limited, Executive Trustees Limited, Natwest Finance Limited, and Penrose Enterprises Limited are related to the Company by way of common shareholding.
+Broadlands Finance Limited, Executive Trustees Limited and Penrose Enterprises Limited are related to the Company by way of common shareholding.

 On 1 October 2019 Beneficial Insurance Limited and Broadlands Finance Limited entered into a new shared services agreement which included the change of shared employees changing from being employed by Broadlands Finance Limited to Beneficial Insurance Limited.
-The shared services agreement covers rental and salary oncharge costs and during the financial year ended 31 March 2021 these amounted to \$114,183 and \$165,800 respectively.
-The salary oncharge costs of \$165,800 have been offset against Employee Benefits expense on the statement of comprehensive income.
+On 1 April 2021 the agreement was revised to incorporate changes in shared service costs.
+The shared services agreement includes rental and salary oncharge costs and during the financial year ended 31 March 2023 these amounted to \$89,813 and \$135,362 respectively (2022: \$93,875 and \$135,362 respectively).
+The salary oncharge costs of \$135,362 have been offset against Employee Benefits expense on the statement of comprehensive income.

 The amounts receivable / (payable) are unsecured and no guarantees are in place.
 No interest is charged on amounts owing between related entities.
-No receivables or payables are impaired as at 31 March 2021 (2020: \$Nil).
+No receivables or payables are impaired as at 31 March 2023 (2022: \$Nil).